codatio/codat-docs/docs/using-the-api/push.md

 ### 2. Webhooks

 A second option for monitoring push operations is to register a subscription to the "Push status changed" rule.
 This can be configured by following the instructions in our documentation for [subscribing to rules](/introduction/webhooks/core-rules-create).

+## Resync Data

+Pushes which complete successfully will create or update the specific record in Codat's system, but will not update any *associated* records.
+For example, if you create a payment against an invoice, the payment will be available from Codat once the push completes, but the invoice may still show a non-zero amountDue.
+To view the fully updated associated records, you'll need to requeue the relevant datasets.